From Young's Lattice to Coinvariants: Weight Basis for

 The inclusion chain of symmetric groups allows us to build up $\mathbb{C}[S_n]$, the regular representation of $S_n$, via a sequence of induced representations

 The irreducible representations $V_{\lambda}$ of $S_n$ are indexed by partitions $\lambda$ of $n$.
-We will write partitions in the usual way: $\lambda = (\lambda_1, \ldots , \lambda_l)$, where the $\lambda_i$ are non-decreasing.
+We will write partitions in the usual way: $\lambda = (\lambda_1, \ldots , \lambda_l)$, where $\lambda_i \geq \lambda_{i+1}$ and the $\lambda_i$ add up to the number being partitioned.
 We will also represent partitions by their {\em Young diagrams}, which are left-justified arrays of boxes where, if we count rows from top to bottom, the $i$-th row has $\lambda_i$ boxes.
+A {\em Young tableau} of shape $\lambda$ is a filling of the $n$ boxes of $\lambda$ by the numbers $1, \ldots , n$, each appearing once, and a tableau is {\em standard} if its entries increase reading along rows and columns, reading to the right and down.

 We will describe two ways to associate an irreducible representation $V_{\lambda}$ to a partition $\lambda$.
-Section \ref{sec_young_sym} will effectively be devoted to exploring aspects of the relationship between the two.
+Section \ref{sec_young_sym} will go into the relationship between the two.

-The first way is known as {\em Young's natural representation} and can be expressed as follows.
+The first way is known as {\em Young’s natural representation} and can be expressed as follows.
 For any ring $R$, $S_n$ acts on the left on the ring $R[z_1, z_2, \ldots , z_n]$ of polynomials in $z_1, z_2, \ldots , z_n$ by permuting variables in terms of their indices: the transposition $(i \ j)$ interchanges $z_i$ and $z_j$.
 Given a (not necessarily standard) tableau $T$ of shape $\lambda$, define the {\em Specht polynomial}

 where the product is over pairs $i < j$ such that $i$ and $j$ lie in the same column of $T$.
-For example, if $T = $, then $f_T(z_1, \ldots , z_5) = (z_3 - z_1) (z_5 - z_2)$.
+For example, if $T = \ytableaushort{124,35}$, then $f_T(z_1, \ldots , z_5) = (z_3 - z_1) (z_5 - z_2)$.

 We can break up $f_T$ into factors corresponding to each column:

 where: \begin{itemize} \item $\lambda_1', \lambda_2', \ldots , \lambda_{l'}'$ are the lengths of the columns of $\lambda$ (equivalently, the rows of the {\em conjugate partition} $\lambda^* = (\lambda_1', \lambda_2', \ldots , \lambda_{l'}')$, where we conjugate a partition by exchanging rows and columns in its Young diagram). \item For a variable set $\{z_{i_1}, \ldots , z_{i_r}\} \subseteq \{z_1, \ldots , z_n\}$, the polynomial $\Delta_r (z_{i_1}, \ldots , z_{i_r})$ is the {\em Vandermonde determinant} in the variables $\{z_{i_1}, \ldots , z_{i_r}\}$: